Brazen is a kind of odd duck story. It does not really go along with anything I have written.

 Breaking my own fan canon, I told a short tale of Malcolm Reed bringing home a decidedly different girlfriend from Lili.
 Truth is, this could have been Ruby Brannagh.
 After all, their ‘relationship’ is a canon one.

 Furthermore, just like in my fan canon, I made the girlfriend pregnant.
 Because I like to dicker with Reed and give him a child born out of wedlock.
-The truth is, I have never given him a fully conventional relationship where marriage comes before children.
+The truth is, I have never given him a fully conventional relationship.
+I don’t put him in situations where marriage comes before children.

-However, the story is told from the unnamed woman’s point of view.
+However, I told the story from the unnamed woman’s point of view.
 And she is a bit tearful.
 Furthermore, the drabble makes it clear that she has at least made an effort.
 While she has already asked what to do which would impress the Reeds, Malcolm’s silence on the matter does not help.

 As any drabble, the story is just plain too short to have any real substance.
 Furthermore, it does not fit in with any of my fan canon.
 However, the concept of placing this within the Mirror Universe (and, therefore, Ian Reed rather than Malcolm) could really flip the story.
 If that is the case, then the woman could be a Mirror Ruby (I have never written her) or even Mirror Universe Liz Cutler.
 After all, I have already written her.
 Plus at the time of Ian’s death in Throwing Rocks at Looking Glass Houses, Beth (AKA Liz in our universe) does Ian a brief, final kindness.
 Readers have suggested there was a prior relationship there.